bbatsov/emacsredux/_posts/2025-06-03-little-known-macos-keybindings.md

 date: 2025-06-03 09:48 +0300
 ---

+Today's article is going to be a bit more weird than usual... mostly because I've set to write about one topic, and ended up about writing something completely different in the end...
+Here we go!

 I'm guessing 99% of Emacs users know that the most common ways to start isearch are with `isearch-forward` (`C-s`) and `isearch-backward` (`C-r`).
 That's not the full story, though!
 While working on my [recent isearch article]({%